azrulhasni/keymico/README.md

 *"Multicloud* architectures, in which multiple services are hosted by different cloud providers, are the most common deployment" [<https://www.oreilly.com/library/view/multicloud-architecture-migration/9781492050407/ch01.html>].
-**In a multi-cloud architecture, if one CSP is out, you can always seamlessly fallback to another**.
+**In a multi-cloud architecture, if one CSP is out (banned, is leaving a market, hit outages), you can always seamlessly fallback to another**.
 The challenge of multi-cloud architecture is obvious, we cannot leverage CSP specific cloud technology- as this would tie us to that specific CSP only.
-So we have to find a neutral way (open source, third party or standard) to go about multi-cloud - enter the Keymico stack.
+So we have to find a neutral way (open source, third party or standard) to go about multi-cloud - **enter the Keymico stack**.